meltano/meltano/docs/src/guide/getting-started.md

 meltano add loader target-postgres

 # Run elt (extract, load, transform) with an id of your choice and the extractor and loader we just added without the need to transform the data
-meltano elt cool_job_id1 --extractor tap-carbon-intensity --loader target-postgres --transform skip
+meltano elt cool_job_id1 tap-carbon-intensity target-postgres --transform skip

 # Start up the Meltano application!
 meltano ui